 1/4 teaspoon freshly ground black pepper

 About the anchovies.
-You can skip them if you want, but they will never taste beter than in the company of caramelized onions.
+You can skip them if you want, but they will never taste better than in the company of caramelized onions.

 Optional.
 Add 1/4 cup chopped sundried tomatoes or 1/2 teaspoon crushed red pepper.
 Add some garlic to the onions for the last 5 minutes of the time you cook them.

-1) Make the dough the day before.
-Either Roman or Neapolitan will work fine.
+1) Prep.
+Make the dough the day before.
+Either Roman or Neapolitan will work fine (I prefer Roman).
 The caramelized onions can also be made a day ahead.
 Remove the pits from the olives and chop them in large chunks.
 Drain the anchivies and chop then into large chunks.

 2) Fire up.
 Preheat the grill to high.
 Shoot for 450 to 500°F.

 3) Prep again.
 Use a pizza stone or coat a lightweight metal pan with oil.
+A sheetpan will work.
 Spread the dough out with your hands, and don't worry if it is not perfectly round.
 With a pastry brush or spray bottle, lightly coat the top with olive oil.